Information and advice about your IELTS test day

 You will need to arrive in good time for your IELTS test.
 If you arrive late, you may not be allowed to take the test.
 You will receive an email at least three days before the test so you will know at what time your test starts.

 Switch off your mobile phone and any other electronic devices.
 You will be asked to place these with other personal belongings outside the test room.

 If you have asked for special arrangements as a result of a disability or other condition, adjustments will be made for you on the test day.
-Please contact our staff at the test centre six weeks in advance.
+Please contact our staff at the test centre three months in advance.

 The Listening, Reading and Writing tests take 2 hours 40 minutes and there are no breaks between the parts of the test.